-The current rules under chapter 246-366 of the Washington Administrative Code (WAC) set the standards for school environmental health and safety for 1.1 million Washington State students.
+The current rules under chapter 246-366 of the Washington Administrative Code (WAC) set the standards for school environmental health and safety for 1.2 million Washington State students.
 The Board established these rules more than 50 years ago.
-In 2024, the Legislature's budget proviso directed the Board to review current rules and develop an updated rule to set minimum health and safety standards for K-12 schools.
-The proviso also requires that the Board works with the Department to complete an Environmental Justice Assessment.
+In 2024, a Legislature's budget proviso directed the Board to review current rules and develop an updated rule to set minimum health and safety standards for K-12 schools.
+The proviso also requires that the Board work with the Department to complete an Environmental Justice Assessment.

-The proposed rule will affect school staff, visitors, K-12 students, and Pre-K students in public, private, and charter schools in Washington state.
+The proposed rule will affect school staff, visitors, K-12 students, and Pre-K students in public, private, and charter schools in Washington State.
 Pre-K sites that may be attached to schools include HeadStart, Early Childhood Education and Assistance Program, and Transition to Kindergarten.
 The Department of Children, Youths, and Families (DCYF) typically covers these programs, but this chapter applies to programs located inside a school facility, that are not licensed by DCYF.
 Younger children are especially vulnerable to environmental exposures and this assessment includes them in vulnerable populations.

-&lt;sup>1 2024-2025 School Rule Review Project | SBOH
+1 2024-2025 School Rule Review Project | SBOH

-&lt;sup>2 5950-S.SL.pdf
+2 5950-S.SL.pdf

-&lt;sup>3 About Us | SBOH
+3 About Us | SBOH

-&lt;sup>4 Chapter 43.20 RCW: STATE BOARD OF HEALTH
+4 Chapter 43.20 RCW: STATE BOARD OF HEALTH

-&lt;sup>5 Chapter 70A.02 RCW: ENVIRONMENTAL JUSTICE
+5 Chapter 70A.02 RCW: ENVIRONMENTAL JUSTICE

 The Department will issue guidance based on this rulemaking to assist schools and districts with implementation, including best practices for recommended actions and requirements.
-This rule covers a broad range of school safety topics, including air quality standards, new construction inspections, classroom temperature, chemical storage, playground safety, imminent health hazards and specialized rooms.
+This rule covers a broad range of school safety topics, including air quality standards, new construction inspections, classroom temperature, chemical storage, playground safety, imminent health hazards, and specialized rooms.

-Board staff, in collaboration with the TAC, reviewed but did not include other aspects of school environmental health and safety covered by other state or federal laws and rules, including drinking water regulations, lead in school drinking water and PFAS, many of these items are included in the applicability section of the rule.
-Examples of areas not covered under this rule include safety drills, support services, curriculum and vaccinations.
+Board staff, in collaboration with the technical advisory committee, reviewed but did not include other aspects of school environmental health and safety covered by other state or federal laws and rules, including drinking water regulations6, lead in school drinking water7 and PFAS^{8,9}, many of these items are included in the applicability section of the rule.
+Examples of areas not covered under this rule include safety drills, support services, curriculum, and vaccinations.